 - One pot and one pan

 When Riley and Carter finished reading, Amelia took the notebook back and held her pencil at the ready.
 “Anything else?”

 Riley nodded.
-“Up on the surface, I found [‘a broken walkie-talkie’ or ‘a rifle with a bent barrel’], and I might be able fix it.
+“Up on the surface, I found a walkie-talkie, and I might be able fix it.
 I left it up in the tunnels with my digging gear… I bet once we’re up on the ground again we’ll be able to find all sorts of things.”

 Carter smirked.
 “We also have a monster hand.
 Those claws could make decent knives.
 And Riley, you used to hunt a lot with your dad in Maine, right?”